fengranMark/ConvGQR/README.md

 # ConvGQR
-This is the temporary repository of our ACL 2023 submission - ConvGQR: Generative Query Reformulation for Conversational Search.
+This is the temporary repository of our ACL 2023 accepted paper - ConvGQR: Generative Query Reformulation for Conversational Search.

 # Environment Dependency